ghc-proposals/ghc-proposals/README.rst

     Use the view selector buttons on the top right corner of the "Files Changed" tab to change between "source diff" and "rich diff" views.

-Feedback on a proposal can be offered on open pull requests using both Github's in-line and pull request commenting features.
+Feedback on a open pull requests can be offered using both Github's in-line and pull request commenting features.
+Inline comments can be added by hovering over a line of the diff.

 .. figure:: inline-comment.png
     :alt: The ``+`` button appears while hovering over line in the source diff view.